NorisVladislav/Monophasic-Low-Power-Network-Transformer/README.md

-# 📡 Single-Phase Low-Power Network Transformer
+# 📡 Monophasic Low-Power Network Transformer

 ## 📌 Project Overview
 This project focuses on designing and developing a **low-power (P < 500W) single-phase network transformer**, considering both structural design and manufacturing technology.
 The transformer is intended for applications requiring **efficient power conversion and electrical isolation**, making it ideal for electronic equipment operating in varying ambient temperatures (10-80°C).